-

 Peaks and troughs: a bipolar 200km

 My last randonneur event was over five years ago, before other priorities took over.
 It travelled out to the Lancashire coast and returned via the Trough of Bowland.
-On Sunday I completed the Red Rose Ride, a 200km brevet randonneur organised Read more
+On Sunday I completed the Red Rose Ride, a 200km brevet randonneur organised flawlessly by Dave Dodwell as part of the West Yorkshire SR series.
+Starting in Halifax,… Read more